 A few of the most influential Aboriginal rights decisions have been drafted by the former Chief Justice.
 In Delgamuukw v British Columbia the Supreme Court defined the content of Aboriginal title and was critical in defining the test required to attain it.
 The former Chief Justice’s dissent in R v Van der Peet has been an influential decision for the Aboriginal rights movement.
 Within this decisions the former Chief Justice criticizes the majorities application of the Aboriginal rights test and asserted that the current analysis to heavily favoured socially justifiable reasons for infringing a right.

 The then Chief Justice also had a significant impact on negligence law through her decisions in Childs v Desmoureaux, Resurfice Corp v Hank, Mustapha v Culligan of Canada Ltd. and Clement v Clement.
 In Childs v Desmoureaux the Supreme Court confirmed that a social host held a legal duty to their guests.
-In Mustapha v Culligan of Canada Ltd. the Court confirmed that only damages that are reasonable foreseeable from the Plaintiff’s negligent act is compensable at law.
+In Mustapha v Culligan of Canada Ltd. the Court confirmed that only damages that are reasonable foreseeable from the Defendant’s negligent act is compensable at law.
 In Clement v Clement, the Supreme Court indicated that the but-for test remains the most important aspect of the causation analysis.

 The former Chief Justice has written numerous notable decisions in the area of criminal law.
 For instance, the decision in R v Seaboyer shifted law in the area of sexual assault law and the rules of evidence.
 The decision in R v Harrison and R v Wise refined the law against unreasonable search and seizure.